qmk/qmk_toolbox/readme.md

 ### Dependencies

 When using the QMK Toolbox on Windows, it will prompt at first run to install the necessary drivers.

-You can get the latest release of the QMK Driver Installer [here](https://github.com/qmk/qmk_driver_installer/releases).
+If you run into any issues with "Device not found" when flashing, then you may need to use [Zadig](https://docs.qmk.fm/#/driver_installation_zadig) to fix the issue.

 ### Download